-From the perspective of DPS.MEDIA, which has accompanied hundreds of SMEs in digital marketing strategies, the blue checkmark is not only a verification symbol but also a “guarantee” of credibility and content quality on social media.
+From the perspective of DPS.MEDIA, a unit that has accompanied hundreds of SMEs in digital marketing strategies, the blue tick is not only a verification symbol but also a “guarantee” for the reliability and quality of content on social networks.
 Owning a blue checkmark not only helps customers easily distinguish you from fake accounts but also unlocks features that support more effective business development.

 The process of getting a blue checkmark on TikTok is quite different from Facebook, and each platform has its own criteria.
 TikTok prioritizes accounts with a large following, active engagement, and influence within the community, while Facebook focuses more on verifying the official identity of individuals, organizations, or brands through legal documents.
 This leads to significant differences in the preparation of documents and the review process.